List of New Hampshire historical markers (226–250): . East Candia: The Langford District / Candia: One Town, Five Villages

+Note: The marker has different text on each side.

 "East Candia was a dense neighborhood of workers' housing developed around the local shoe industry in the 1850s, exemplifying a late-19c. industrial economy made possible by the arrival of the Portsmouth and Concord Railroad in 1852.
 The area's most significant growth came after 1855, when the first of two mechanized shoe factories opened.
 The new prosperity resulted in a building boom in the popular Stick Style, characterized by decorative trusses in gable ends, many in porches and door hoods, still visible today."

 "The town of Candia developed five distinct village centers, each with a strong visual character and identiry.
 The Hill remains the most picturesque and was the site of the 1763 town meetinghouse and school lot.
 The Village was a diverse 19th c. mill complex on the North Branch River.
 Bean's Island was established around a mill in 1872.
 Candia Depot sprang up with the 1851 arrival of the Portsmouth-Concord Railroad.
 East Candia was created around the local shoe industry.
 These five centers made up the town of Candia."